 03 of 06

 Visitors from Europe, the U.S., and the rest of Canada flock to Quebec for winter skiing, and it's no wonder why.
-The province claims 80-some alpine ski hills and another 200 kilometers of cross-country skiing trails.
+The province claims 80-some alpine ski hills and roughly 200 kilometers of cross-country skiing trails in Montreal alone.

 Add to that a climate that would freeze hell over six months out of the year, and you have an ideal excuse to embrace the ski bum lifestyle.